Cerebellum-Network/docs.cere.network/ddc/protocols/file-system.md

 }
 ```

 A map may be uploaded itself as a DDC file, and its content holds the map.
-A map file is immutable, but it is possible to upload multiple versions of a map, distinguished by their timestamp.
+A map file is immutable, but it is possible to upload multiple versions of a map, which will be distinguished by their timestamps.